tayganr/purviewlab/modules/module07.md

     ![Stewardship KPI](../images/module07/07.02-stewardship-kpis.png)

 3. Further down the page you will find additional **data visualizations**, typically these tiles will allow interactive filtering and the ability to drill-down into the underlying detail by clicking **View details**.
-The Assets page includes the following **graphs**:
+The Data Stewardship page includes the following **graphs**:

     **Data estate health**